thephpleague/glide/README.md

 - Adjust, resize and add effects to images using a simple HTTP based API.
 - Manipulated images are automatically cached and served with far-future expires headers.
-- Create your own image processing server or integrate directly into your app.
+- Create your own image processing server or integrate Glide directly into your app.
-- Supports the [GD](http://php.net/manual/en/book.image.php) library and the [Imagick](http://php.net/manual/en/book.imagick.php) PHP extension.
+- Supports both the [GD](http://php.net/manual/en/book.image.php) library and the [Imagick](http://php.net/manual/en/book.imagick.php) PHP extension.
 - Ability to secure image URLs using a private signing key.
 - Works with many different file systems, thanks to the [Flysystem](http://flysystem.thephpleague.com/) library.
 - Powered by the battle tested [Intervention Image](http://image.intervention.io/) image handling and manipulation library.